Antimodes and Graphical Anomaly Exploration via Adaptive Depth Quantile Functions: The DQF approach

+Of course non-normal choices are also possible, including distributions with heavier tails such as $t$-distributions, etc.

+{\em Non-adaptive $G_{x,y}$:} For $G_{x,y}=G$, altering the base distribution from uniform simply amounts to a non-linear rescaling of the horizontal axis in the DQF plot, and accordingly only uniform base distributions were considered in Chandler and Polonik (2021).
+Considering the above motivation for adaptation, one can imagine the non-anomalous support $C$ being a sufficiently curved manifold such that midpoints of non-anomalous pairs of points also tend to live outside the support $C$ and anomalous observations do not have non-anomalous projections.
+In such cases, winsorizing will not have the above stated benefit.
+Even without clear geometric adaptivity, the functions are still likely to reflect the difference in geometry between anomalous and non-anomalous points, though visually the discriminatory information may exist away from $\delta=0$ (see Figures \ref{fig:microcluster} and \ref{fig:2manifold}), further motivating consideration of the entire function.

+In the following we refer to a DQF approach with an adaptive choice of the distribution $G_{x,y}$ as the ``adaptive DQF'' (aDQF).
+We will make the actual choice of $G_{x,y}$ clear when presenting our numerical studies.

-\subsubsection{Choice of the opening angle $\boldsymbol \alpha$}
+\subsection{Choice of the opening angle $\boldsymbol \alpha$}

-Similar to the distribution $G_{x,y}(\delta)$, the choice of the opening angle of the cones of course influences the shape of the DQFs, and a good choice will depend on the underlying geometry and of course also on the dimension.
-As for the dimension, for a spherical cone in $\R^d$ with a given height $h$ and radius of the base $r,$ it is straightforward to see that in order for the volume of this cone not to tend to zero as $d \to \infty$, one needs $r = O(\sqrt{d})$.
-This knowledge is of limited use, however, as, for instance, the data often lies on a lower dimensional manifold.
-For practical application everything will depend on the constant $c$ when choosing $r = c\sqrt{d}$, and again a good choice of $c$ will depend on the underlying geometry.
+Similar to the distribution $G_{x,y}$, the choice of the opening angle of the cones influences the shape of the (a)DQFs, and a good choice will depend on the underlying geometry and also on the dimension.
+As for the dimension, for a symmetric cone in $\R^d$ with a given height $h$ and radius of the base $r,$ the percentage of the volume of the sphere $S^d$ centered at the tip of a cone that is covered by the cone does not tend to zero as $d \to \infty$, if $\frac{\pi}{4} - \alpha = O(\frac{1}{\sqrt{d}})$.This knowledge is of limited use, however, as, for instance, the data often lies on a lower dimensional manifold.
+For practical application everything will depend $c$ when choosing $\alpha = \frac{\pi}{4} - c\frac{1}{\sqrt{d}}$, and again a good choice of $c$ will depend on the underlying geometry.

-Now, while a certain robustness to the choice of $\alpha$ has been observed in our numerical studies, a more refined study of the DQF plots indicates subtle, but (at least visually) important differences for different angles.
+Now, while a certain robustness to the choice of $\alpha$ has been observed in our numerical studies, a more refined study of the aDQF plots indicates subtle, but (at least visually) important differences for different angles.
 Our recommendation here is to consider a few choices of $\alpha$ at once and to compare the resulting plots.
 Computationally, this does not pose a huge burden, because in order to determine whether a point $w$ falls inside a cone with tip $s$ and axis of symmetry $\ell_{x,y}$, all we need to determine is the angle between $\ell_{x,y}$ and $\overline{sw}$.
 Then one simply compares this angle to the opening angle.
+Accordingly, the standard output of the R package presents the aDQF at three different values of $\alpha$.

-\section{A connection to the shorth in the case ${\mathbf d} {\boldsymbol =}\; {\mathbf 1} $}
+\section{A connection to the shorth in the case ${\mathbf d}\; {\boldsymbol =}\; {\mathbf 1} $}